salesforcecli/plugin-devops-center/messages/commonFlags.md

 # promote.bundle-version-name.description

-Bundle version name when deploying to the first stage after the bundling stage.
+You must indicate the bundle version if deploying to the environment that correspond to the first stage after the bundling stage.

 # promote.tests.summary